Product Catalog

 Builds and runs Django + PostgreSQL together inside containers.

 Django listens at http://localhost:8000.
-Try the products endpoint to verify it's running.
+Try the health check and the catalog endpoint to verify it is running.

 Open source, MIT licensed, actively maintained.
 Fork it, extend it, ship with it.